benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ## Discussion

-That's it -- the implementation ([ht.c](https://github.com/benhoyt/ht/blob/master/ht.c)) is less than 200 lines of code, including blank lines and comments.
+That's it -- the implementation in [ht.c](https://github.com/benhoyt/ht/blob/master/ht.c) is less than 200 lines of code, including blank lines and comments.

 Beware: this is a teaching tool and not a library, so it's not very well tested.
 I would advise against using it without a bunch of further testing, checking edge cases, etc. Remember, this is unsafe C we're dealing with.
-Even while writing this I realized I'd used `malloc` instead of `calloc` to allocate the entries array, which may not set the keys to NULL.
+Even while writing this I realized I'd used `malloc` instead of `calloc` to allocate the entries array, which meant the keys may not have been initialized to NULL.

 As I mentioned, I wanted to keep the implementation simple, and wasn't too worried about performance.
-However, a quick, non-scientific performance comparison with Go's `map` implementation shows that it fares pretty well -- with one million items, this C version is about [30% faster for lookup](https://github.com/benhoyt/ht/blob/master/samples/perfget.c) and [20% slower for insertion](https://github.com/benhoyt/ht/blob/master/samples/perfset.c).
+However, a quick, non-scientific performance comparison with Go's `map` implementation shows that it fares pretty well -- with half a million English words, this C version is [about the same speed for lookup](https://github.com/benhoyt/ht/blob/master/samples/perfget.c) and [40% faster for insertion](https://github.com/benhoyt/ht/blob/master/samples/perfset.c).

-Speaking of Go and hash tables, it's even easier to write custom hash tables in languages like Go, because you don't have to worry so much about memory allocation and freeing.
+Speaking of Go and hash tables, it's even easier to write custom hash tables in a language like Go, because you don't have to worry about handling memory allocation errors or freeing allocated memory.
 I recently wrote a [counter](https://github.com/benhoyt/counter) package in Go which implements a similar kind of hash table.

+I won't be doing a detailed analysis here, but I have included a little [statistics program](https://github.com/benhoyt/ht/blob/master/samples/stats.c) that prints the average probe length of the hash table created from the unique words in the input.
+The FNV-1 hash algorithm we're using seems to work pretty well on the list of English words (average probe length 1.4), but not so well with a lot of very similar keys (average probe length 5.0) -- I tested the latter by [generating](https://github.com/benhoyt/ht/blob/master/samples/gensimilar.py) a file with the same number of similar "words" like `word1`, `word2`, `word3`, and so on.

 There's obviously a lot more you could do with the C version.
 You could focus on safety and reliability by doing various kinds of testing.
 You could focus on performance, and reduce memory allocations, use a ["bump allocator"](https://os.phil-opp.com/allocator-designs/#bump-allocator) for the duplicated keys, store short keys inside each item struct, and so on.
 You could improve the memory usage, and tune `_ht_expand` to not double in size every time.
 Or you could add features such as item removal.

+After I'd finished writing this, I remembered that Bob Nystrom's excellent [*Crafting Intepreters*](https://craftinginterpreters.com/) book has a [chapter on hash tables](https://craftinginterpreters.com/hash-tables.html).
+He makes some similar design choices, though his chapter is significantly more in-depth than this article.
+If I'd remembered his book before I started, I probably wouldn't have written this one!
+Put another way, if you liked this, you'll definitely appreciate Bob's chapter (and book).

-In any case, I hope you've enjoyed this, and maybe even learned something.
+In any case, I hope you've found this useful or interesting.
 If you spot any bugs or have any feedback, please let me know!